deepset-ai/haystack/README.md

 ## Quick Tour
 ### 1) File Conversion
 **What**
-Different converters to extract text from your original files (PDF, Docx, txt, html).
+Different converters to extract text from your original files (pdf, docx, txt, html).
 While it's almost impossible to cover all types, layouts and special cases (especially in PDFs), we cover the most common formats (incl. multi-column) and extract meta information (e.g. page splits).
 The converters are easily extendable, so that you can customize them for your files if needed.

 **Available options**
 - Txt